dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 MET verification measures for probabilistic forecasts
 _____________________________________________________

 The results of the probabilistic verification methods that are included in the Point-Stat, Grid-Stat, and Stat-Analysis tools are summarized using a variety of measures.
 MET treats probabilistic forecasts as categorical, divided into bins by user-defined thresholds between zero and one.
-For the categorical measures, if a forecast probability is specified in a formula, the mid-point value of the bin is used.
+For the categorical measures, if a forecast probability is specified in a formula, the midpoint value of the bin is used.
 These measures include the Brier Score (BS) with confidence bounds (:ref:`Bradley, 2008 <Bradley-2008>`); the joint distribution, calibration-refinement, likelihood-base rate (:ref:`Wilks, 2011 <Wilks-2011>`); and receiver operating characteristic information.
 Using these statistics, reliability and discrimination diagrams can be produced.

 The verification statistics for probabilistic forecasts of dichotomous variables are formulated using a contingency table such as the one shown in :numref:`table_cont_table_counts`.
 In this table f represents the forecasts and o represents the observations; the two possible forecast and observation values are represented by the values 0 and 1.
 The values in :numref:`table_cont_table_counts` are counts of the number of occurrences of all possible combinations of forecasts and observations.